johnmburt/projects/AWS/sagemaker_dog_breed_id/readme.md

 For this project, the task was to create and train an image classifier using Amazon SageMaker, then deploy a classifier instance as a microservice via the AWS API Gateway.
 I chose to make a dog breed classifier using a set of images made available by Stanford University.

+### TLDR:

+- Training the model was a fairly simple procedure, though a bit fussy.
+Hyperparameter tuning was more complicated, and was costly.

+- The classifier performed very well overall, with most classes at > 80% recall.

+- Low performing classes appeared to have breed labelling errors (Eskimo Dog), were the result of the same breed split into multiple size classes (Poodle) or were different breeds that look very similar (Lhasa Apso, Maltese Dog, Shi Tzu).

+- To improve model performance, I would:
+  - Curate the training images, making sure breed ID was accurate and images were actually dogs (some were stuffed animals).
+  - Combine breed size categories into one class.
+  - Consider adding a size estimate feature (say, wither height).
+  - Use image segmentation or manual annotation to define the image region containing the dog, then pass those regions to the model for training..

 ### Dataset:
 The [Stanford Dogs dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/) contains images of 120 breeds of dogs from around the world.
 This dataset has been built using images and annotation from ImageNet for the task of fine-grained image categorization.
 Contents of this dataset (120 categories, 20580 images).